liquibase/liquibase-contribute-site/docs/code/api/database-database.md

 - **supportsInitiallyDeferrableColumns()** Does your database support initially deferrable constraints?
 - **supportsTablespaces()** Does your database support tablespaces?

-For other functions where your database differs than assumptions the base class makes, override the corresponding methods.
+For other functions where your database differs from assumptions the base class makes, override the corresponding methods.

 ## API Details